Episode 8: Red Metal

 "Yea."
 Lukas turned in his seat to reassure his friend.
 "You'll see them again!"

 Nathan shut his eyes, trying to force his tears to go away.
-He was trying to be strong for his parents.
 "Yea, you're right Luke."
 He smiled at Lukas as he wiped his eyes.

 "After we get out of the shelter, we'll go visit your house again."
 Lukas threw a fist in the air directed at Nathan.
 "Then we're gonna finish our fight!"

 "Fine!"
 He enthusiastically replied.
-"You're going down next time we fight though!"
+"You're going down next time though!"